e2nIEE/simbench/doc/converter.rst

 |br|

-The converter functions use internal functions which converters between a pandapower net object and a dict object with SimBench data format.
+The converter functions use internal functions which converts between a pandapower net object and a dict object with SimBench data format.
 This internal functions can be used if no writing or reading from and to csv files is desired.

 |br|